finbourne/horizon-sdk-csharp/sdk/docs/ProcessHistoryApi.md

 <a id="createcompleteevent"></a>
 # **CreateCompleteEvent**
-> ProcessUpdateResult CreateCompleteEvent (AuditCompleteRequest auditCompleteRequest)
+> AuditCompleteResponse CreateCompleteEvent (AuditCompleteRequest auditCompleteRequest)

 [EARLY ACCESS] CreateCompleteEvent: Write a completed event to the Horizon Dashboard